 The Station's financial statements are presented in accordance with requirements of Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements and Management Discussion and Analysis for State and Local Governments, and GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities.
-Under GASB Statements No. 34 and No. 35, the Station is required to present a balance sheet classified between current and noncurrent assets and liabilities, a statement of revenues, expenses and changes in net position - with separate presentation for operating and non-operating revenues and expenses - and a statement of cash flows using the direct method.
+Under GASB Statements No. 34 and No. 35, the Station is required to present a statement of net position classified between current and noncurrent assets and liabilities, a statement of revenues, expenses, and change in net position - with separate presentation for operating and non-operating revenues and expenses - and a statement of cash flows using the direct method.